AshleyByeUK/tictactoe-ruby-console/README.md

 To download the source, clone the repository:

 ```
-git clone git@github.com:AshleyByeUK/tictactoe-ruby.git
+git@github.com:AshleyByeUK/tictactoe-ruby-console.git
-cd tictactoe-ruby
+cd tictactoe-ruby-console
+bundle install
 ```

-All of the following commands assume the current working directory is `tictactoe-ruby`.
+All of the following commands assume the current working directory is `tictactoe-ruby-console`.

 ## Playing